 Colors and embroidery

-The fancy Sunday’s best jankers (photo above) are made from thinner, and finer loden than the ones worn during the week (for work).
+The fancy Sunday’s best jankers (photos below) are made from thinner, and finer loden than the ones worn during the week (for work).
 Sunday’s best comes in two color options for men, gray or brown.
 The men’s version of Sunday’s best covers the hips.
 The front pockets have green contrasts, and in the back, there may be a box pleat to allow movement for the shoulder blades.
 The pleat goes to the waist.
 Here a Dragoner buttoned half-belt ends the pleat.
 When the pleat opens up, it shows the green contrast.

-How to style a janker
+How to style a janker in a modern way

-Today women wear the boxy style janker, i.e. the men’s version with jeans.
-Traditionally, the women’s version is worn over dirndls as outerwear.
+Today women wear the boxy style janker, i.e. the men’s version with jeans and a plain or graphic T-shirt.

 Get the inspiration, support, motivation, and tips to look to your best in life.
 Get a subscription to High Latitude Style.
-Deep inside you know when I can do it you can do it too.
+Deep inside you know when I can do it, you can do it too.

 Photos: N. Mölders

-© 2013-2018 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved